sfhemstreet/TraderBot/README.md

     - enter API keys
         - you can optionally save your API keys as enviroment variables
     - enter trading variables
-- fill in my_trade_function with your own trade logic
+- in TraderBot.py edit the traderBot function with your own trade logic
 - run TraderBot.py